Post Logo positioned on a street

 You are under no contractual or legal obligation to provide your data for this service.
 If you do not provide the above information, advance dispositions and redirection orders cannot be set up.

-• If an AP customer reports to the PKS that he/she has received a shipment that belongs to you as an AP customer.
-The PKS will contact you to arrange for redelivery to you.
+• If an AP customer reports to thePKS that he/she has received an item that belongs to you as an AP customer.
+PKS will contact you to arrange for re-delivery to you.

 Which of your data can we process for this purpose?

-Address data, contact information
+Address data, contact details

 What is the legal basis for this processing?

-The legal basis is the contract for the product AllesPost which we have concluded with you (Article 6 (1) (b) of the GDPR); our legitimate interest in ensuring that AllesPost items are properly delivered and that losses/misdeliveries are avoided for the benefit of our customers.
+• Our legitimate interest in ensuring that AllesPost items are properly delivered and that losses/misdeliveries are avoided for the benefit of our customers.

-4.4.
-Sending item-related status information
+4.4 Sending item-related status information

 We process your data for delivering item-related status information.
 In doing so, you will be informed about the status of the item on behalf of the sender.
 This information can be provided either via text message or e-mail.
 If an item can be matched to a user registered with Austrian Post, the recipient will be informed about the item assigned to them via the Austrian Post app.
+If delivery abroad is requested, we will disclose the contact details provided by the sender of the item to the delivery service in the destination country so that it can keep you informed about the status of the item.

 Which of your data do we process for this purpose?